Briansim74/Order-Matching-Engine/README.md

-# Central-Limit-Order-Book
+# Order Matching Engine

-Query Snapshot of Central Limit Order Book
+Query Snapshot of Central Limit Order Book within the Market Order Matching Engine

-In this notebook, I will be demonstrating the workings of the Central Limit Order Book for Market and Limit Orders:
+In this notebook, I will be demonstrating the workings of the Order Matching Engine.
+The engine manages the Central Limit Order Book for Market and Limit Orders.
+Snapshots can be queried for specific tickers to view current outstanding ticker orders.

 clob.ipynb